 1. From the empty dashboard, click the Add element button

 2. Choose an element from the drop-down list. (configure your element)

 3. Once you have configuration is complete, click Done.

-4. After you add an element to a dashboard, appears in the layout panel.
+4. After you add an element to a dashboard, appear in the layout panel.